13 Ways to Make Money With Your Boat

 4. Dolphin and Whale Watching

 These are popular cruises for people on vacation.
 These will normally be just a few hours.
 In some places and at certain times of the year, you are almost guaranteed to see them.
 Do your homework to see where there is a demand for it and where the market isn't already saturated with other operators doing this.
 There are two ways of getting customers for this.
 First is a website highlighting your business, where you go, and what your guests could expect to see.
 The second way is to tout for business near the marina.
 Some areas will frown on this so make inquires and tread lightly.
-A simple advertising display on the sidewalk or someone handing out leaflets to tourists is also a good way to get passing traffic.
+A simple advertising display on the sidewalk or someone handing out leaflets to tourists is also a good way to get passing traffic interested in what you are offering.

 5. Photographic Tours by Boat